 SeaSpiration Tip: Find out what are the prettiest beaches in Hawaii!

-Kauai’s North Shore boasts the Kee Beach.
+Kauai’s North Shore boasts Kee Beach.
 It lies at the end of the highway and proves to be the farther beach that you can reach by car.
-Although it is among the most heavily visited beaches on the island but certainly one of the best beaches in Kauai for swimming because the lagoon of Kee Beach offers the calmest swimming conditions during the summer.
+Although it is among the most heavily visited beaches on the island but certainly one of the best beaches in Kauai for swimming because the lagoon of Kee Beach offers the calmest conditions during the summer.